 “The Bushranger’s Wife”

-Weeks later, Pru crosses paths with the respectable businessman Jack Fairweather, and it’s not long before she recognises him as the bushranger who stole her favourite necklace.
-His price for the locket’s return is a kiss – a kiss that ignites sparks in them both.
+Weeks later, Pru crosses paths with the respectable businessman, Jack Fairweather, and it’s not long before she recognises him as the bushranger who stole her beloved necklace.
+His price for the locket’s return is her silence … and a kiss.
+A kiss that sparks something inside them both.

 “The Girl from Eureka”